mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ## Web UI and Mobile app

-   1. Type localhost:3000 in your browser, and you should see the following WebUI of the connected vehicle
+   1. Open the web console [http://localhost:3000]( http://localhost:3000).
+You should see the following WebUI of the connected vehicle

    [screenshot of WebUI]